The Game Award for Game of the Year

 The Game Award for Game of the Year is an award presented annually by The Game Awards.
 It is given to a video game judged to deliver the best experience across creative and technical fields.
 The award is traditionally accepted by the game's directors or studio executives.
 The process begins with over 100 video game publications and websites, which collectively name six games as nominees.
-After the nominees are selected, the winner is chosen by a combined vote between the jury (90 percent) and public voting (10 percent).
+After the nominees are selected, the winner is chosen by a combined vote between the jury (90%) and public voting (10%).

-Since its inception, the award has been given to nine video games.
-Publishers Electronic Arts and Sony Interactive Entertainment have won the award twice, the latter being nominated a record eleven times, while FromSoftware is the only developer with more than one win.
-Bethesda Softworks is the most nominated company without a win at four.
-The most recent winner is Elden Ring, developed by FromSoftware and published by Bandai Namco Entertainment.
+Since its inception, the award has been given to eleven video games.
+Publisher Sony Interactive Entertainment has won the award three times and been nominated a record thirteen times, while FromSoftware is the only developer with more than one win.
+Bethesda Softworks and Capcom are the most nominated companies without a win at four.
+The most recent winner is Astro Bot by Team Asobi.